 Surround yourself with people smarter than you are.

 It’s inevitable really; I know some damn smart people, and besides, the way I see it, my knowledge is pretty limited so everyone is smarter than me in some area.
 And I’m always keen to raid their specific type of knowledge and pilfer their smarts.
-I see it kind of like an intellectual Robin Hood thing (rob from the rich–them–give to the poor–yours truly–).

 The books we read, the stories we tell, the narratives we allow to furnish our inner theatre, can—I believe—form the cosmology of our innermost self.
 We are a network of stories without beginning or end.
 We are a mass of tangled, interwoven texts.
 But there must be some foundation for this creationist tale of ‘I’.
 There must be, at the beginning, the stories of our childhood: stories that give meaning to all stories that follow.